-All queries on the School's Application Form and recruitment process must be directed to the Head or the Bursar.
+All queries on the School's Application Form and recruitment process must be directed to the HR Manager.

-2. Application Form
+Application Form

 Applications will only be accepted from candidates completing the relevant Application Form in full.
 CVs will not be accepted in substitution for completed Application Forms.